-Sustainability Impact Assessments (SIAs) are a trade-specific tool for supporting trade negotiations.
-They provide the Commission with an in-depth analysis of the potential economic, social, human rights, and environmental consequences of ongoing trade negotiations and are a prime opportunity for stakeholders in both the EU and the partner countries to share their views with negotiators.
+Sustainability Impact Assessment (SIA) is a trade-specific tool for supporting major trade negotiations.
+They provide the Commission with an in-depth analysis of the potential economic, social, human rights, and environmental impacts of ongoing trade negotiations and are a prime opportunity for stakeholders in both the EU and the partner countries to share their views with negotiators.

-SIAs are essential for the conduct of sound, evidence-based and transparent trade negotiations.
-SIAs were first developed by DG Trade in 1999 for the WTO Doha Development Agenda (DDA) negotiations and were since then conducted for all major bilateral and plurilateral trade negotiations.
-At the close of 2014, 22 SIAs had been conducted in support of all major bilateral and multilateral EU trade negotiations and four were ongoing.
+SIAs are a key tool for the conduct of sound, evidence-based and transparent trade negotiations.
+They were first developed by DG Trade in 1999 for the World Trade Organization Doha Development Agenda (DDA) negotiations and were since then conducted for all major bilateral and plurilateral trade negotiations.
+At the beginning of 2016, 22 SIAs had been conducted in support of all major bilateral and multilateral EU trade negotiations and six were ongoing.

 Visit dedicated websites for ongoing Sustainability Impact assessments and see how you can contribute.

 The European Commission published a new handbook for Sustainability Impact Assessment on 27 April 2016.

 This new handbook reflects experience to date in carrying out SIAs and commitments taken in the Trade for All communication.